Johan Christopher Toll

+Count Johan Christopher Toll (1 February 1743 – 21 May 1817) was a Swedish statesman and soldier.

+Early life

-Count Johan Christopher Toll (1 February 1743 – 21 May 1817), Swedish statesman and soldier, was born at Mölleröd in Scania (now part of Hässleholm Municipality, Skåne County).
-Toll came of an ancient family, of Dutch origin, which can be traced back to the 13th century, but migrated to the Baltic provinces in the 16th century.
+He was born in Mölleröd, Scania (now part of Hässleholm Municipality, Skåne County).
+Toll came of from an old family of Dutch origin, which can be traced back to the 13th century.
+They migrated to the Baltic provinces in the 16th century.

-Toll's father was one of Charles XII's warriors, his mother a descendant of the aristocratic Gyllenstjernas.
-In his youth Johan Christopher served in the Seven Years' War, and then, exchanging the military for the civil service, became head ranger or överjägmästare of the Kristianstad County.
+Toll's father was one of Charles XII's soldiers, his mother being a descendant of the aristocratic Gyllenstjerna family.
+In his youth Johan Christopher served during the Seven Years' War, and then, exchanging the military for civil service, became head ranger of Kristianstad County.

 Royal conspirator

-During the Riksdag of 1771-1772 the dominant "Caps" deprived him of his post, and Toll, shrewdly guessing that the king was preparing a revolution, almost forced his services on the conspirators, Georg Magnus Sprengtporten declaring that a man who knew so much of their most secret plans must either "be killed or squared" To Toll was assigned by far the most difficult part of the enterprise.
-It was his business to secure the important southern fortress of Kristianstad.
-Two days after the coronation, on 21 May 1772, he set forth from Stockholm with twenty-two pounds wherewith to corrupt a garrison and revolt a province.
-He had no sort of credentials, and the little that was known about him locally from the official point of view was not to his credit.
-Finally, in the fortress itself there was but one man known to be a safe royalist, namely, Captain Abraham Hellichius.
-On 21 June Toll reached Kristianstad.
-By sheer bluff Toll first won over Hellichius, and, six weeks later (12 August), the whole garrison of Kristianstad, arresting the few officers who proved recalcitrant; taking possession of the records and military chest, and closing the gates in the face of the "Cap" high commissioner who had been warned by the English minister, John Gooderich, that something was afoot in the south.
-Seven days later Gustav III's coup d'état - at Stockholm completed the revolution.
+During the Riksdag of 1771–1772, the "Cap" faction, which were the dominant one at the time, deprived him of his position as ranger, and Toll, guessing that the king was preparing a revolution, almost forced his services on the conspirators.
+Georg Magnus Sprengtporten, one of the main instigators of the plot, declaring that someone uninitiated into the scheme who seemingly knew of their plans must either "be killed or bribed".
+Toll was assigned by far one of the more difficult part of the enterprise - to secure the important southern fortress of Kristianstad.
+Two days after the coronation of Gustav III, on 21 May 1772, he set forth from Stockholm with twenty-two pounds of silver with which to bribe the garrison and have them revolt in the name of the king.
+He had no credentials, and the little that was known about him locally was not to his credit.
+In the fortress garrison itself there was but one man known to be a royalist, namely, Captain Abraham Hellichius.
+He reached Kristianstad on 21 June and managed to first win over Hellichius, and, six weeks later on 12 August, the rest of the garrison.
+Toll arrested the few officers who proved recalcitrant; taking possession of the records and military chest, and then closing the gates to the "Cap" high commissioner who had been warned by the English minister, John Gooderich, that something was afoot in the south.
+Seven days later Gustav III's coup d'état in Stockholm completed the revolution.